 - An adjacent repository under the same GitLab org, drm-firmware, contains an

-branch that packages more up-to-date drivers compared to the main upstream repository. - Additionally, Intel maintains its own intel-gpu-firmware repository, which currently contains even newer firmware.
+intel-stagingbranch that packages more up-to-date drivers compared to the main upstream repository. - Additionally, Intel maintains its own intel-gpu-firmware repository, which currently contains even newer firmware.
 However, be aware that this repository can occasionally fall behind the

-repository in terms of firmware versioning. - Therefore, when seeking newer firmware check both the
+drm-firmwarerepository in terms of firmware versioning. - Therefore, when seeking newer firmware check both the

-repositories and fetch appropriately (judging by theguc
+intel-gpu-firmwareand thedrm-firmware/intel-stagingrepositories and fetch appropriately (judging by thegucversion should usually suffice).

 - Copy the downloaded firmware

-directories - (Conditional) If your distribution uses zstd compression (indicated by files ending in
+.binfiles into the corresponding driver/lib/firmware/updates/{i915,xe}directories - (Conditional) If your distribution uses zstd compression (indicated by files ending in

-directories - as is the case on Arch Linux), then the firmware files will have to be compressed, otherwise the kernel will ignore them.- This is easy to do:
+.zstin/lib/firmware/{i915,xe}directories - as is the case on Arch Linux), then the firmware files will have to be compressed, otherwise the kernel will ignore them.- This is easy to do:

-- Additionally, you can use the
+zstd -19 /lib/firmware/updates/**/*.bin - Additionally, you can use the

 - This is easy to do: